Relationships Education - RSE

 - Equip young people with the ability to make practical judgments about the right thing to do in particular circumstances

-- Explore and promote virtues which are essential to promoting respect and dignity
+- Explore and promote virtues which are essential to promoting respect and dignity, for all

 - Be part of the cross-curricular work in both primary and secondary schools